rrauch/sia_vbd/README.md

 The following features are currently missing, listed in order of importance:

-- **Caching:** Caching is not yet implemented.
-Without caching, most data must be re-read multiple times from `renterd`, resulting in very slow performance due to the high latency of each read operation.
-Performance will improve **significantly** once caching is in place.
-- **Garbage Collection:** Garbage collection is currently not available, causing volumes to grow indefinitely.
-  Implementing `GC` will allow obsolete data to be deleted over time.
 - **Resizing:** Block Devices can not be resized for the time being.
 - **Branching CLI Support:** Although branching functionality has been implemented, users currently cannot interact with it.
 CLI functions will be added to enable branch operations.
 - **Tags:** Tagging is not currently supported.

+## Possible Future Improvements

+- **Latency mitigating `renterd` read strategies:** Reading data from `renterd` can be slow due to the highly variable access latency (`TTFB`).
+This is exacerbated by the fact that `sia_vbd` has to do many short, random reads.
+Together, this often leads to very low total throughput - at least for content that is not cached yet.
+This limits the usefulness of `sia_vbd`.
+Some approaches could help reduce this effect to a certain extend.
+That being said, there **are** limits due to the basic fact that access latency is orders of magnitudes higher compared to typical block devices.
+- **Repacking:** Live data from `Chunks` with a high percentage of obsolete entries can be added to newly written `Chunks` whenever there is space to spare, allowing older `Chunks` to be deleted more eagerly.

 ## Status

-**Milestone 2**: `sia_vbd` is fully functional - with *caveats*.
+**Milestone 3**: `sia_vbd` is fully functional - with *minor caveats*.

 This release is a fully functional version of `sia_vbd`. *Almost* everything has been implemented in accordance with its [initial proposal](https://forum.sia.tech/t/small-grant-sia-virtual-block-device-sia-vbd/743).

-The exceptions have been listed under [missing features](#missing-features), with lack of caching being the most noticeable one.
+Only minor functions, such as **Resizing** and **Tagging** are missing.

 A modern, fully-featured `NBD` server has been implemented and tested against Linux's built-in client as well as against [nbdublk](https://libguestfs.org/nbdublk.1.html) - a modern userland `nbd` client backed